So Perth, What does your business, and branding, stand for?

 Changing something that does work and/or customers really care about?

-Consider your brand only in the context of logos, fonts or colours.
+Consider your branding only in the context of logos, fonts or colours.

 A facelift is driven by a design project.
 A rebrand is driven by strategic purpose.